 Per Viggo Mortensen's suggestion, the movie has no opening credits or title card.
 This immerses viewers in the action and makes them forget they're watching a film.

-According to Nick Vallelonga, the actor in the hot dog eating contest actually ate hot dogs with Tony Lip.
+According to Nick Vallelonga, Johnny Williams, the actor who played Fat Paulie (who competes against Tony in the hot dog eating contest), actually ate hot dogs with Tony Lip.

 The film won the People's Choice Award at TIFF (Toronto International Film Festival) in September 2018, where it premiered.

 Peter Farrelly claimed that despite signing on Viggo Mortensen and Mahershala Ali (fresh off an Oscar win) to the project, it was very difficult to find a studio that would finance the film for $20 million dollars.
 He was usually offered budgets of $5 million, which he considered too low for a period piece.